 Iris Rosenthal joined the CEC Board of Directors in 2017.
 Iris works part time at ACLD and provides office housekeeping services.
 She lives in East Meadow and enjoys interacting with her friends.
 Some of her favorite pastimes include visiting her brother and his family, shopping, spending time at the library, and taking continuing education courses at the local community college.
 Iris uses the services of CEC.

 Robin Salsberg serves on the CEC Human Resources (HR) Committee.
-She is the Vice President of Human Resources for Healthcare Partners, MSO/IPA.
-Robin’s portfolio includes strategic HR leadership for this 240-employee healthcare organization.
+Robin’s portfolio includes strategic HR leadership in an extensive range of healthcare environments.
 She is an experienced human resources executive specializing in corporate-wide employee development initiatives, growth strategies and cost challenges.

 Prior to her present position, Robin served as the Human Resources Director for the American Jewish Joint Distribution Committee, a 1000 employee non-profit international humanitarian aid rescue/relief organization.
 She and her team supported the employment needs of a culturally diverse global team stationed in 70-countries throughout Africa, Asia, Europe, the Former Soviet Union, Israel, Latin America and the United States.

 Robin was at Winthrop-University Hospital for 17 years where she served in a number of capacities including Director of Training and Organizational Development and Director of Professional Development and Community Outreach.
 During her tenure at Winthrop, her responsibilities spanned organizational development, management coaching, recruiting, and career development for an organization with over 4,500 staff.
 Robin has also served as a lay leader on boards of academic institutions and non-profit agencies throughout Long Island.